Factoring invoices are issued at the beginning of June and December and are due for settlement within 21 days of issue.

 As owners will be aware from our recent letter, the Association has reviewed the factoring service.

-Our Technical Services Department previously had responsibility for this task.
-This role has now transferred to our Housing Services Department which is led by John McShane, Housing Services Manager.
+Our Maintenance Department previously had responsibility for this task.
+This role has now transferred to our Customer Services Department which is led by John McShane, Customer Services Manager.

-We have transferred this role as the Housing Services Department has extensive experience in providing services to tenants and arrears recovery.
+We have transferred this role as the Customer Services Department has extensive experience in providing services to tenants and arrears recovery.

 We recognise that the majority of owners pay their invoices on time, however there are a number of owners who owe significant monies to the Association for services that they have received.
 Where required, the Association will pursue legal action to recover these monies.